ebeneliason/acetate/README.md

 1. Clone this repo into your project folder (e.g. inside `source`).
 2. Import it into your project within your `main.lua` file.
-3. Move the `Acetate-Mono-Bold.fnt` file into your `source/fonts/` directory.
+3. Move the `Acetate-Mono-Bold.fnt` file into your `source/fonts/` folder.

-You can wrap the import in a condition to ensure it only loads when you're using the simulator:
+You can wrap the `import` statement in a condition to ensure it only loads in the simulator:

 ```lua
 if playdate.isSimulator then